Online Learning FAQs

 With part-time degrees, we generally recommend between 15 and 20 hours of study per week, however online learning at Coventry University is all about flexibility.
 With so many ways to access your learning resources, be it by laptop, phone or tablet, and the flexibility to set your own pace of study, you can fit it around your life.
 You will find that most of our students work full-time and dedicate weekends and evenings to study.

 How long does it take to complete a course?

-You set your own pace of study, which means you can complete your course within 2 to 5 years, depending on your other commitments.
+You set your own pace of study, which means you can complete your course within 1 year for full time and 2 years part time.